Oxalate Sensitivity: Everything You Need To Know

 - Carpal Tunnel

-- Fibromyalgia type pain symptoms
+- Fibromyalgia-type pain symptoms

 Gut symptoms

-Many people with an oxalate sensitivity exhibit digestive symptoms such as acid reflux, heartburn, bloating, constipation, diarrhea and gas.
+Many people with oxalate sensitivity exhibit digestive symptoms such as acid reflux, heartburn, bloating, constipation, diarrhea and gas.

 Diagnosis of Oxalate Sensitivity

 Firstly, oxalate-related symptoms do not improve with usual treatment.
-Often people have been to 5 different physical therapists and five assorted doctors.
+Often, people have been to 5 different physical therapists and five assorted doctors.

 Thirdly, there is a history of being exposed to foods that are a high source of oxalates.